What is a fire service connection and how do you apply?

 To apply for a fire service connection, you must provide the following:

-- Flow Test and Network Analysis: These two tests test the water flow and pressure at your location, and they must be conducted and reported within the last 12 months.
+1. Flow Test and Network Analysis: These two tests test the water flow and pressure at your location, and they must be conducted and reported within the last 12 months.

-You can apply for a Flow Test or Network Analysis test here. - Other Documentation: Any additional documents that help assess the water supply and any special conditions that might apply at the property or location.
+3. Other Documentation: An internal fire service reticulation plan must be provided and any additional documents that help assist in assessing the water supply and any special conditions that may apply at the property or location.
 More information can be found in our application checklist.

-It's important to note that SA Water does not guarantee flow rates or water pressure that meets the specific requirements of the Metropolitan Fire Service (MFS) or the Country Fire Service (CFS).
-SA Water is also not responsible for designing or maintaining the network specifically for firefighting purposes.
+We do not guarantee flow rates or water pressure that meet the specific requirements of the NCC and are not responsible for designing or maintaining the network for fire fighting purposes.

 How much does a fire service connection cost?